pnsaeta/p064/docs/FO-ContourIntegration.md

 * toc
 {:toc}

-We saw in [the page on Complex Variables](FO-ComplexVariables.md) that the integral around a closed contour on the complex plane may be evaluated by summing the residues of the enclosed poles.
+We saw in [the page on the calculus of complex variables](FO-ComplexCalculus.md) that the integral around a closed contour on the complex plane may be evaluated by summing the residues of the enclosed poles.
 Let’s check this out by evaluating the following integral:
 \begin{equation}
   I = \int_{-\infty}^{\infty} \frac{1}{1 + x^2}\dd{x}
 \end{equation}